The STEP400 and STEP800 both communicate via the

 Get the motor running

-Let's send a command to run the motor.
+Let's send the command to run the motor at a desired speed:

-speed command specifies the speed and the direction of the motor.
-The range you can set is from -15625.0 to 15625.0 step/s.
-If you're using a motor with 200 steps per revolution, you can specify
+speed specifies the speed and direction of the motor.
+The range you can set is from -15625.0 to

 For example, to make one revolution per second for a motor connected to connector number 1, the OSC message should look like this: